Martinb113/didyouknow/email_scripts.md

 Learn to ask the right questions and get the answers you need.

 [Start Improving Prompts]

 Best regards,
 The Ask AT&T Team

+---

+## Email **: WriteCommunications - Transforming Your Message
+**Subject Line:** 📝 The Secret to Perfect Communications Every Time

+**Preview Text:** Did you know?
+Word choice in your prompts can completely transform your results.

+---

+Hi there,

+What if you could craft the perfect message for any audience in seconds?

+Tom in Client Services needed to explain password security to both executive leaders AND the general staff.
+Same information, completely different audiences.
+Here's what he did:

+**The Simple Technique:**
+He used two nearly identical prompts with these key differences:
+- For general staff: "You are a **friendly** expert in cybersecurity... for a **general** audience"
+- For executives: "You are an expert in cybersecurity... for a **highly technical, sophisticated** audience"

+The results?
+Two perfectly tailored communications that resonated with each audience - created in under 60 seconds.

+**But That's Not All:**
+Watch how Ask AT&T can:
+- Transform dense text into five engaging social media posts (complete with image suggestions!)
+- Convert technical explanations into concise executive memos
+- Rewrite existing content for any purpose or platform

+**The 60-Second Communication Challenge:**
+1. Open Ask AT&T
+2. Try this prompt: "You are a [friendly/technical/creative] expert in [your field].
+Write a [blog/email/memo] about [your topic] for [your audience]."
+3. Be amazed at how quickly you get professional-quality content

+[Master Your Communications Now]

+Best regards,
+The Ask AT&T Team